-Encrypted calls keep conversations with your customers private.
+Encrypted calls create secure video conferencing and conversations with your customers private.

 When you integrate Adeya with your customer service app, your customers gain access to Adeya Secure Chat.
-This white-labeled, secure messaging app will let them chat with your customer service department without changing their schedule.
+This white-labeled, encrypted messenger will let them chat with your customer service department without changing their schedule.
 Whether they need to send tech support a photo of their modem’s new blinking light, schedule a service visit, or update their financial information, they can do it with confidence because your app protects all in-app communications, including attachments, with military-grade encryption.

 With Adeya’s analytics combined with your existing customer service metrics and business data, you can craft a personalized, customer experience that your customers will remember for all the right reasons.